 Diagnosis of Implant Rupture

-Patients should undergo annual mammograms after the age of 35.
-When implant ruptures have been detected by mammogram they may not require further imaging studies and simply surgical intervention.
-However, mammography has been shown to have false/negative readings.
-In other words, negative mammograms for ruptured silicone have been found that the patient still may have ruptured silicone implant.
-Due to the limitations of mammogram and ultrasound, in November 2006, the FDA desires that patients every three years have an MRI performed, in order to determine the integrity of the shell of the silicone implant.
-CT scans may show some findings similar to that obtained with MRI, but it does involve ionized radiation and it has not been studied to the extent that the MRI’s have.
+Patients are advised to undergo annual mammograms after the age of 35.
+When a mammogram has diagnosed an implant rupture, a patient may not require further imaging studies before surgical intervention.
+However, mammography has been known to produce false/negative readings, so a patient who receives a negative result may actually have a ruptured silicone implant.
+Due to the limitations of mammogram and ultrasound, in November 2006, the FDA recommended that patients have an MRI performed every three years to assess their implants for abnormalities.
+CT scans are not ideal because they involve ionized radiation and have not been studied to the extent that the MRI’s have.

-Mentor Corporation is now a subsidiary of Johnson & Johnson.
+MENTOR® Corporation is now a subsidiary of Johnson & Johnson.
 Silicone Gel Implants.
-Warnings per Mentor with respect to preventing unintentional loss of integrity of their silicone shell includes avoiding implant damage during surgery and medical treatment or procedures.
-According to Mentor, inadvertently physician or surgeon may contribute to a premature implant failure.
-They specifically state not allowing shelf instruments, scalpels or needles to contact the device, which seems common sense.
+Warnings per MENTOR® for preventing unintentional loss of integrity of their silicone shell includes avoiding implant damage during surgery and medical treatment or procedures.
+According to MENTOR®, inadvertently physician or surgeon may contribute to premature implant failure.
+They explicitly state not allowing shelf instruments, scalpels or needles to contact the device, which seems common sense.
 The technique for inserting a gel implant is significantly different than for saline.
 Excessive force may be associated with a rupture inadvertently of the silicone implant weakening the shell.
-Avoid specific pushing the device into place with only one finger which may lead to a thinning out or weakness of the shell in that area.
+Avoid specific pushing the device into place with only one finger which may lead to a thinning out or weakness of the shell.
 They believe the incision has to be an appropriate length to accommodate the size and profile of the implant.
-It is obvious that the incisions are longer with silicone than saline implants in order to allow the placement of a pre-filled implant.
+The incisions are longer with silicone than saline implants to allow the placement of a pre-filled implant.

 For augmentation, the mean incision size in centimeters for periareolar is 2.7 cm, inframammary 3.2 cm and axillary 3.4 cm with a mastectomy scar 4.0 cm.
-It has been found that the teardrop implants or anatomic implants may make it more difficult by insertion of the implant and repositioning it in the correct position.
+Teardrop implants or anatomic implants may be more difficult to insert and position correctly.
 Also, it is vital to avoid creating wrinkles or folds in the device during implantation, especially with revision surgery.
-So much replacement of devices makes inspection for wrinkles significantly more difficult.
-Do not treat capsular contracture at any time by a closed capsulotomy or external compression which could lead to a hematoma seroma or rupture of the implant.
+Do not treat capsular contracture with closed capsulotomy or external compression which could lead to a hematoma seroma or rupture of the implant.

 Rupture of the silicone gel implant may be silent.
-In other words, there may be no symptoms experienced by the patient and no signs or changes within the breast or implant itself.
-All patients should be advised per Mentor to have regular MRI’s over her lifetime screening for silent ruptures, even if she has absolutely no problems.
-The first MRI should be performed at three years postoperative, then every two years afterwards.
+In other words, there may be no symptoms experienced by the patient and no signs or changes in the breast or implant itself.
+All patients should be advised per MENTOR® to have regular MRI’s over her lifetime screening for silent ruptures, even if she has not experienced noticeable complications.
+The first MRI should be performed at three years postoperative, then every two years afterward.
 Patients should seek MRI facilities that have at least a 1.5 Tesla magnet, a dedicated breast coil, and experienced radiologists examining breast implant MRI films for signs of rupture.